crazyyanchao/n8n-nodes-alicloud/README.md

 1. **Register Alibaba Cloud Account**: Visit [Alibaba Cloud official website](https://www.aliyun.com/) to register an account
 2. **Enable Related Services**: Enable the following services based on your usage needs:
-   - **Intelligent Speech Service**: For file transcription functionality
+   - **Intelligent Speech Service**: For file transcription and speech synthesis functionality
    - **Object Storage Service (OSS)**: For file storage and management
    - **Elastic Compute Service (ECS)**: For cloud server management
 3. **Obtain Access Keys**: Create AccessKey ID and AccessKey Secret in the RAM console
-4. **Obtain AppKey**: Get the project AppKey in the Intelligent Speech Service console (only required for file transcription)
+4. **Obtain AppKey**: Get the project AppKey in the Intelligent Speech Service console (required for file transcription and speech synthesis)
 5. **Configure Permissions**: Ensure the AccessKey has operation permissions for the corresponding services
 6. **Configure Credentials**: Configure Alibaba Cloud credentials in n8n

 ### Authentication Methods
-- **AccessKey Authentication**: Use Alibaba Cloud AccessKey ID and Secret for API calls (OSS, ECS, file transcription)
+- **AccessKey Authentication**: Use Alibaba Cloud AccessKey ID and Secret for API calls (OSS, ECS, file transcription, speech synthesis)
-- **AppKey Authentication**: Use the Intelligent Speech Service project AppKey (only required for file transcription)
+- **AppKey Authentication**: Use the Intelligent Speech Service project AppKey (required for file transcription and speech synthesis)

 ## Compatibility